 - 6.1 The School's response to bullying does not start at the point in which a pupil has been bullied.
-We take the following preventative measures in order to create an environment that prevents bullying from becoming a problem at the School in the first place: - 6.2 As a successful school, we create an environment that prevents bullying from being a serious problem in the first place. - 6.3 We proactively gather intelligence about issues between pupils which might provoke conflict and develop strategies to prevent bullying occurring in the first place.
+We take the following preventative measures in order to create an environment that prevents bullying from becoming a problem at the School in the first place: - 6.2 We proactively gather intelligence about issues between pupils which might provoke conflict and develop strategies to prevent bullying occurring in the first place.
 We talk with pupils through the curriculum about issues of difference and use dedicated project time and events such as special assemblies.
-We keep lines of communication open so pupils feel included. - 6.4 We are aware that schools which excel at tackling bullying have created an ethos of good behaviour where pupils treat one another and the school staff with respect because they know this is the right way to behave.
+We keep lines of communication open so pupils feel included. - 6.3 We are aware that schools which excel at tackling bullying have created an ethos of good behaviour where pupils treat one another and the school staff with respect because they know this is the right way to behave.
 Values of respect for staff and other pupils, an understanding of the value of education, British values, and a clear understanding of how our actions affect others permeate the whole school environment.
-We reinforce these messages through the behaviour and attitudes of our staff, who set a good example. - 6.5 Effective staff training is an important aspect of our work to prevent and tackle bullying, including the different types of bullying.
+We reinforce these messages through the behaviour and attitudes of our staff, who set a good example. - 6.4 Effective staff training is an important aspect of our work to prevent and tackle bullying, including the different types of bullying.
 All staff have had relevant training and understand the importance of this policy.
 In particular, our Senior Leadership Team ensures that all staff understand the principles and purpose of the School's policy, the legal responsibilities, how to resolve problems and where to seek support.
-We use specialised skills to help our staff understand the needs of any pupils, including special educational needs and/or disability and lesbian, gay, bisexual and transgender (LGBTQ+) pupils. - 6.6 We all understand that bullying can occur in any school and that we have a responsibility to be vigilant for incidents, especially at times and in places where it is more likely to occur.
-We ensure that the physical layout of our buildings and our safety mechanisms, such as CCTV, to the extent reasonable and possible, help to discourage and reduce the risk of bullying. - 6.7 We aim to ensure staff feel confident to consistently tackle all forms of bullying and that pupils are empowered to say "no" to bullying.
+We use specialised skills to help our staff understand the needs of any pupils, including special educational needs and/or disability and lesbian, gay, bisexual and transgender (LGBTQ+) pupils. - 6.5 We all understand that bullying can occur in any school and that we have a responsibility to be vigilant for incidents, especially at times and in places where it is more likely to occur.
+We ensure that the physical layout of our buildings and our safety mechanisms, such as CCTV, to the extent reasonable and possible, help to discourage and reduce the risk of bullying. - 6.6 We aim to ensure staff feel confident to consistently tackle all forms of bullying and that pupils are empowered to say "no" to bullying.